‘It’s not kickboxing’ — Hilarious reactions to Dr Malinga asking to challenge Big Zulu in the boxing ring

 His request quickly went viral and was met with hilarious responses from his and Big Zulu’s supporters.

-Many fans pointed out that Dr Malinga, who hasn’t released new music in a while, could not take part in the celeb boxing match as he no longer identified himself as a celebrity.
+Many fans pointed out that Dr Malinga, who hasn’t released new music in a while, could not take part in the celeb boxing match as they no longer identified him as a celebrity.

 Others took a jab at his infamous dance moves and joked he wanted to “kick” Big Zulu.